-Students interested in politics, government, political ideas, political economy, and international affairs should begin their studies with the broad introductions to political science in our POLI100 and POLI110 courses.
-Ideally, students would take POLI100 in the first term and POLI110 in second term of the first year.
+Students interested in politics, government, political ideas, political economy, and international affairs should begin their studies with the broad introductions to Political Science in our three introductory courses.
+Ideally, students take POLI 100 in the first term, and POLI 110 in second term of their first year.